 STARS is a pan-Dorset charity that offers one to one support, free of charge, for anyone of any age or gender, who lives works or studies in Dorset and has experienced any form of sexual violence.

-Sexual Trauma and Recovery Service is based in Poole and offers free, confidential specialist emotional and practical support and information to male, female and transgender survivors who have suffered sexual violence of any kind at any time.
+Sexual Trauma and Recovery Service is based in Poole and offers free, confidential specialist emotional and practical support and information to male, female, transgender and any other gender identity or sexual orientation to survivors who have suffered sexual violence of any kind at any time.
 Our services include a helpline, 1 to 1 counselling and an ISVA (Independent Sexual Violence Advisor) Service are available to children and young people, as well as, adults.
 All our services are free.

 Shelter believes that everybody needs a home in a place they can thrive.
 Our work won’t stop until there’s a home for everyone.
 (Part of Street Support Bournemouth project)